-Travel to New York City during Covid-19: What you need to know before you go - Local News 8
+Travel to New York City during COVID-19: What you need to know before you go - Local News 8

 The basics

-New York City was the US epicenter of the Covid-19 pandemic in March, with hospitals struggling to cope with the influx of patients.
-After an easier summer, it is now experiencing rising numbers of infections and new lockdown measures have been imposed.
+New York City was the US epicenter of the COVID-19 pandemic in March, with hospitals struggling to cope with the influx of patients.
+After an easier summer, it experienced a rise of infections at the end of 2020 into January and new lockdown measures were imposed.
+Those numbers are now coming down.

 What’s on offer